-Click here to view the Batman for the Turbo Grafx-16 description page for passwords, hints, screenshots and more information.
+Click here to view the Batman (Turbo Grafx-16) Home Page for more information.

 Score: C- (3/5)